KrypticIO/mcp-openapi-explorer/README.md

   - Local file paths (e.g., 'file:///path/to/spec.json' or just '/path/to/spec.json')
   - Both JSON and YAML formats are supported

+When loading a new API spec with a specified configuration file, the spec URL will be automatically added to the configuration file's `specs` list for persistence.

 ### `list_api_specs`

 List all loaded OpenAPI specifications.